Are you good with your hands and fancy putting them to good use?

 The drive from the airport to the hotel takes under half an hour and then you’ll be able to relax in your new settings for the night and enjoy an evening meal in the hotel with your new fellow travellers.
-The hotel has two beds in each room, lockers in reception for your valuables, hot water in your own bathrooms and is in a great location if you want to go out and explore Nairobi.
-There are internet cafes, shops and cafes just around the corner to keep you connected to the Western world.

 If you aren’t able to arrange a flight to get you into Nairobi (airport code NBO) on the designated arrival day then we’d recommend you fly in a day early.
 We can arrange an early airport pick-up for you including one night’s accommodation for an additional fee.
 Please call us for more information.

 Day 2 (Sunday) – Orientation and transfer to Nakuru